Encephalartos senticosus

 Encephalartos senticosus is a species of cycad in the family Zamiaceae native to the Lebombo Mountains of Mozambique, Eswatini (Swaziland), and the KwaZulu-Natal province of South Africa.
 Prior to its description in 1996, Encephalartos senticosus had been confused with the closely related and sympatric Encephalartos lebomboensis.
 Both species are commonly known as the Lebombo cycad.

 Taxonomy

 Encephalartos senticosus is classified in the genus Encephalartos of the family Zamiaceae.
 It was originally included with the closely related Encephalartos lebomboensis but was separated as a new species in 1996 by the South African botanist Pieter Johannes Vorster.

 Encephalartos senticosus can be distinguished from Encephalartos lebomboensis primarily by the shape of their cone scales.
-Encephalartos lebomboensis male cones are also sessile and usually solitary while Encephalartos senticosus male cones are stalked and occur in groups of three or four per stem.
+Encephalartos lebomboensis male cones are sessile and usually solitary while Encephalartos senticosus male cones are stalked and in groups of three or four per stem.

 Description

 Encephalartos senticosus is very similar in appearance to Encephalartos lebomboensis.
 It has a trunk that is up to 4 m tall and 30 cm thick.
 It usually suckers at the base, leading to the formation of clumps.
 The leaves are stiff and straight, usually about 110 to 150 cm in length.
 The leaflets are glossy and dark green in color, usually 12 to 18 cm long and 1.4 to 2 cm wide.
 They are narrowly ovate in shape with serrated edges (although rarely, they may be entire).
 They are set opposite each other at an angle of about 135°, and slant at a 30° angle from the central rachis towards the tip of the leaf.
 They are spaced 2 to 3.5 cm from each other at the middle, becoming smaller in size towards the base, with the basal-most leaflets being reduced to prickles.

 Encephalartos senticosus is a dioecious species, that is, with separate male and female plants.
 Male specimens produce three or four very narrowly ovoid cones which are set on stalks up to 10 cm long.
 They are around 30 to 50 cm long and up to 10 cm in diameter.
 They are orange to yellowish-orange in color.
 Female specimens also produce two to three barrel-shaped cones, about 45 cm long and 22 cm in diameter.
 They are pale yellow in color.
 The seeds have bright red sarcotesta.